Don't worry. This expanded view is only used to allow editing of the content in this area (Twitter widget).

 - Forest Park Food Bank

 Holy Cross has a partnership with Forest Park United Methodist Church's Food Bank helping neighbors in need.
 The food pantry is open every Tuesday and Saturday from 10 a.m. - 12 p.m. serving primarily those living in the 46805 zip code.
 We will, however, serve anyone who is in need.
 It is not uncommon to provide food for 1,000 people per month.
 In addition to food, coats, hats, household items, etc. are available to those in need.
 Get connected by serving on Tuesdays or Saturdays.
-Contact Lowell Teska for more info at email@example.com.
-Visit our Facebook page to stay updated on current group events.
+Contact Lowell Teska for more info at firstname.lastname@example.org or visit our Facebook page to stay updated on current group events.

 - PACK (Planned Acts of Christian Kindness)